-Dr Sulagna Chattopadhyay has been working for 27 years in the field of climate change, polar studies, disaster management, and biodiversity.
-She is the founder Editor of ISSN and RNI accredited Geography and You (G’nY), a journo-mag focusing on climate change, development and environment in particular, being published since 2001.
-Apart from completing 150 issues (part of the India Citation Index) she has been involved in various research and outreach programmes and has co-authored two books—Climate Change and The White World; Science and Geopolitics of The White World : Arctic-Antarctic-Himalaya published by Springer along with six other books on varied topics.
-She has been a member of the National Biodiversity Authority, Chennai and has engaged in various efforts towards conservation and climate change.
-She has a deep interest in polar studies and policy and has built a think tank Science and Geopolitics of Himalaya-Arctic-Antarctic (SaGHAA) since 2011 for policy and advocacy of the three poles.
-She was awarded “Business Excellence and Innovative Best Practices Academia Award-2019” by the New Delhi Institute of Management (NDIM).Read more
+Sulagna Chattopadhyay (PhD) has been working for 27 years in climate change, polar studies, disaster management, and biodiversity.
+She founded LIGHTS (Learning in Geography, Humanities, Technology and Science), an educational NGO in 2003.
+Under the aegis of LIGHTS, she founded G’nY (Geography and You), an ISSN and RNI accredited journo-mag focusing on climate change, development and the environment in particular, completing 150 issues; and SaGAA (Science and Geopolitics of Arctic and Antarctic) a Delhi based think tank that works on the policy and advocacy of Polar and mountain issues.
+Dr Sulagna has been involved in various research and outreach programmes and has co-authored two books—Climate Change and The White World; Science and Geopolitics of The White World: Arctic-Antarctic-Himalaya published by Springer along with six other books on varied topics.
+She has two petitions admitted in the Indian Parliament on stent pricing and PIO marriages.
+She has been a member of the National Biodiversity Authority, Chennai and has engaged in various conservation and climate change efforts.
+She was awarded the “Business Excellence and Innovative Best Practices Academia Award-2019” by the New Delhi Institute of Management (NDIM).Read more

 Dr. Sunil Kumar De

 Dr. Sunil Kumar De is the present Head of the Department of Geography, North Eastern Hill University, Shillong, India. email@example.com.